periwinkle9/test/00-general/1-booster.md

 This is the idea behind **machine boosting**, a set of techniques for touching the ground and immediately leaving the ground to preserve Booster momentum.
-With the Level 3 Machine Gun, this speed can then be carried across long distances.
+With the Level 3 Machine Gun, this speed can then be carried across long distances (hence the name).

 There are several different machine boosting techniques that can be applied in different scenarios.
 Understanding where, when, and how to apply each one will save you a lot of time